Mookie Betts Player Props: Dodgers vs. Rays

 Mookie Betts At The Plate

-- Betts has picked up an RBI in 39.6% of his games this year, with two or more RBI in 12.5% of his games.
-He has also plated three or more runs in four contests.
+- Betts has picked up an RBI in 38.8% of his games this year, with two or more RBI in 12.2% of his games.
+He has also driven in three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.